tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 128. The Saga of Seven Suns by Kevin J Anderson.
 129. The Grapes of Wrath by John Steinbeck .
 130. American Psycho by Bret Easton Ellis.
-131. The Mote in God&#8217;s Eye by Larry Niven and Jerry Pournelle.
+131. The Mote in God's Eye by Larry Niven and Jerry Pournelle.
 132. The Chomsky Reader by Noam Chomsky.
-133. The Panda&#8217;s Thumb by Stephen Jay Gould.
+133. The Panda's Thumb by Stephen Jay Gould.
 134. Flatland by Edwin Abbot.
 135. On the Road by Jack Kerouac .
 136. The God Delusion by Richard Dawkins.